What Should I Do if I Have an Allergic Reaction to Latex?

 Allergic reactions may be treated by removal of the latex product and drug treatment according to the type of symptoms developing.
 If the symptoms are irritant contact dermatitis, topically applied corticosteroid drugs may be enough to treat symptoms.
 Severe reactions should be treated with epinephrine, intravenous fluids, and other support by hospital or emergency personnel.

-If you have a latex allergy, it is important for you to wear a MedicAlert bracelet and carry an emergency epinephrine syringe.
+If you have a serious latex allergy, it is important for you to wear a MedicAlert bracelet and carry an emergency epinephrine syringe if prescribed by your doctor.

 There is no cure for a latex allergy, so the best treatment for this condition is prevention.